Removing trucks could be almost 'impossible,' say heavy towing experts | CBC News

 Heavy-duty towing experts say it will be difficult or impossible to remove the hundreds of heavy trucks entrenched in Ottawa's downtown — unless the drivers allow it.

 CBC counted 40 trucks on Kent Street and 109 on Wellington Street Friday, with dozens more on other streets spread around the downtown core.
-Then on Saturday, Ottawa police said 500 heavy trucks still remain in the so-called "red zone."
+Then on Saturday, Ottawa police said 500 heavy trucks were in the so-called "red zone."

 Trucker Lloyd Crowe from Picton, Ont., has been parked just a couple of blocks away from Parliament Hill since last weekend, but he's not worried about being towed.

-"If you know anything about trucks' air brakes, once you pull that button, all 18 wheels are locked," Crowe told CBC on Wednesday.
+"If you know anything about truck air brakes, once you pull that button, all 18 wheels are locked," Crowe told CBC on Wednesday.

 "Nothing can move it, except maybe a big wrecker.
 And no wrecker worth his salt is going to come anywhere near this, because they're on our side."